Coronavirus numbers current: Covid-19 infected and dead in Germany, USA, Spain, France and Great Britain

 Updated:

-The global coronavirus pandemic determines the year 2020.
+The global coronavirus pandemic will determine the year 2020.
 In autumn, the corona numbers will rise in Germany, Austria, Spain, France and Great Britain.
-In the USA, Covid 19 infections are unchecked.
+In the USA, Covid-19 infections are unchecked.
 An overview.

 - The Coronavirus pandemic* engages in Germany, the USA and worldwide in all areas of life.